Skip to content

 Lord Jesus,

-May our lives be broken in Your hands,
+Take our lives – break them in Your hands,

 We are Yours.